I hate small talk.

 I hate to make small talk.

 And yet, the expectation in any business conversation these days is that we start with a bit of small talk.
-We don’t leap into any meeting – virtual, in-person - with Agenda item #1 right away.
+We don’t leap into a Zoom meeting with Agenda item #1 right away.
 We warm up.
 We ease in.
-And now that you’re back in the office, once in a while – there’s the hallway chat.
-The elevator chat.

 Small talk.
 The phrase itself sounds pejorative, doesn’t it?
 Trivial.
 Irrelevant.
 Small.
 Doesn’t matter.